 A report from the National Highway Traffic Safety Administration (NHTSA) revealed that jackknife crashes are associated with around 10 percent of semi-truck occupant fatalities, and 4 percent of non-truck occupant fatalities.
 In other words, about 1 in 10 truck occupant deaths have something to do with jackknifing.

 Because these crashes can be catastrophic, it’s vital for truckers and other motorists to understand jackknife accidents and how to prevent them.
-If you’ve been in an accident in the Columbus, Ohio region, an experienced truck accident lawyer will protect your rights and help you obtain proper compensation.
+If you’ve been in an accident in the Columbus, Ohio region, an experienced Columbus truck accident lawyer will protect your rights and help you obtain proper compensation.

 What Is a Jackknife Accident?